leerobertdyer/wabs/README.md

 Still very much in development ;)

 # WORK LOG:
+-   vague success on getting the upload to run without errors, but still not seeing the files show up in my dropbox///
+-   and when i finally figure that out still need to figure out how to access them...
--   Started switching from Multer to Dropbox api so i can use the ELEPHANTSQL database without running out of room.
+-   Started working with dropbox api so I can use ELEPHANTSQL database without running out of room.
 -   I'll need to clean out the multer references, and update
 -   LOGIN.js
 -   REGISTER.js
 -   SUBMIT.js
--   I'm currently having trouble logging in.
-Registered users are getting stored in database
+-  Registered users are getting stored in database, but login doesn't work
+- Submit doesn't work either
+- can't login to test the profile pic update either.
+Pretty much broke my app lol
+-   BUT!
+I did solve the db problem where I kept spending an hour every time i switched computers...

 ## current gameplan: